2022 will be the 50th anniversary of the first Dieppe Raid Cycling Weekend based around the Dieppe

-The 46th annual Tour des Trois Vallees in 2017 is a series of touring rides organised by the Cyclo-Club
+event Tour des Trois Vallees.
+The event is a series of touring rides organised by the Cyclo-Club

 Dieppois based on the roads and lanes of the countryside in and around Dieppe, offering various distances

 (from 30k to 140k) to suit both families and keen club cyclists.
 A walk is generally offered for non-cyclists.

 With the exception of 2020 and 2021, when the event was unavoidably cancelled due to Covid, the event has